GhassanAlKurd/linear-regression-webapp/README.md

 # 🔥 Linear Regression from Scratch (Interactive Web App)

-An end-to-end implementation of **linear regression built entirely from scratch**, without using scikit-learn for training.
+An end-to-end implementation of **linear regression built entirely from scratch**,

 Includes:

 - A full gradient descent optimizer